Monday, November 25, 2024

 From a psychological perspective, the authors say that the “psychosocial” aspect of GLP-1RA use is underexplored.
 There are higher levels of psychiatric or psychological issues among people seeking obesity management treatment.

-Dr. Emma Shuttlewood, a clinical psychologist and author of the editorial from University Hospitals Coventry and Warwickshire NHS Trust, said, “We know that many people who struggle with obesity seek reward or pleasure in energy-rich foods.
+Dr. Emma Shuttlewood, a and author of the editorial from University Hospitals Coventry and Warwickshire NHS Trust, said, “We know that many people who struggle with obesity seek reward or pleasure in energy-rich foods.
 If this reward pathway is removed, there may be a higher risk of using unhealthy sources, such as alcohol or overspending, to meet their emotional needs, as observed in some patients who’ve had bariatric surgery.

 “The dampening of reward centers may also lead to depression, self-harm and suicide.
 I think much clearer guidance is required for all professionals working with patients undergoing GLP-1 RA therapy to understand the possible impact on psychological well-being in the longer term.”